okavvada/LCA_model_LBL_old/README.md

 The tool can be run through docker.
 After you have installed the dependencies you can run a local instance of the webtool.
 Follow these steps:
 - Clone this repository
 - Navigate your terminal inside the repository
-- After you have installed docker, generate a docker image by running `docker build -t flask-sample-one:latest .` in your terminal
+- After you have installed docker, generate a docker image by running `docker build -t flask-lca-tea-model:latest .` in your terminal
-- Start your container by running `docker run -d -p 5000:5000 flask-sample-one` in your terminal
+- Start your container by running `docker run -d -p 5000:5000 flask-lca-tea-model` in your terminal
 - Navigate to `localhost:5000` in Chrome or your favorite browser
 - and Done!
 Easy!